Rosalina121/pc-remote-control/README.md

 # pc-remote-control

 A [Bun](https://bun.sh) server for remote control for your PC.
-To install dependencies:
+Based on my old [SiriFlask](https://github.com/Rosalina121/SiriFlask) project.

 ## Quickstart